-Toastmasters club and 6Cs of Charismatic Leadership Training - Tailor made for Kaarians, we will bring in industry leaders to deliver best in class lectures to create a good window for those who are willing to improve their leadership qualities, equip with skills to develop powerful and persuasive business presentations, eliminate the fear of facing audiences, enhance public speaking skills etc.
+Toastmasters club and 6Cs of Charismatic Leadership Training - Tailor made for Kaarians, we will bring in industry leaders to deliver best in class lectures to create a good window for those who are willing to improve their

 Job Positions Rotation: "Millennials and GenZ, hose born after the 90s are especially quick to change jobs if they feel bored, unappreciated or disconnected". - Gallup Study.
 Helps employees move across practices, departments & roles, to unleash their potential & prove themselves.